-Despite all precautions and mitigation of risks, something can still always go wrong.
+Despite all precautions and mitigation of risks, it can of course happen that something goes wrong.
 It's also understandable if you don't have the time or inclination to deal with these issues yourself.
-In that case, there are specialized managed WordPress hosts like RAIDBOXES to help you manage your websites.
-They can help mitigate risks with automated backups, managed updates and by reducing the number of plugins you need with their features.
+In this case, there are specialised Managed WordPress hostsuch as Raidboxes that support you in managing your websites.
+For example, risks can be mitigated by automated backups, managed updates and the saving of plugins.

 It's advisable to have an update strategy, at the very latest, from when your website goes beyond being just a hobby and needs to be available at all times.
 Premium hosting with managed backups and updates on your host's side cushion dangers and provides reassurance.
 This enables you to focus on the most important part of your website: your content.